 Considering building a restaurant-related application?
 Food tech is a great market to build a business in - it is expected to grow over $250.43 billion by 2022 according to Research And Markets.
 Also, you might have noticed the growth of services like Uber Eats, Yelp, Zomato, and other apps to order food.

-But what does it take to make an online food order app?
+But what does it take to create an onine food ordering app?
 How much it costs, which tech stack to use, how to monetize it?
 We've got the answer, and we are happy to help you with development.
 Over the years, we were able to make successful food tech apps that are still growing and making users happy.

 In the very beginning, we need to think of all the restaurant ordering app types, to figure out which one we are going to develop.
 We could divide food order apps onto these two groups